Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/DOCUMENT-AUTHORIZATION/STUDENT-EDORG-AUTHORIZATION.md

 ## Possible Future Improvements

 * Partitioning of StudentSecurableDocument table with partition key derived from StudentUniqueId.
-* Partitioning of StudentResponsibilitySecurableDocument table with partition key derived from StudentUniqueId.
 * Partitioning of StudentSchoolAssociationAuthorization table with partition key derived from StudentUniqueId.
 * Partitioning of StudentEducationOrganizationResponsibilityAuthorization table with partition key derived from StudentUniqueId.
 * Some authorization strategy logic will be in the backend.
 What can we pull up into DMS core to simplify backends?
 This would mean multiple smaller actions in the backend interface, in separate transactions.
 This could result in stale authorization checks over a short period of time (expected upper bound of a few seconds).
 What is the tolerance for the time for an authorization change to take effect?